 Mean score of companies in the Media Production industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Guardian News and Media reported total carbon emissions of approximately 19,249,000 kg CO2e.
-This figure includes 19,000 kg CO2e from Scope 2 emissions, specifically from purchased electricity, and significant Scope 3 emissions, which total about 19,230,000 kg CO2e.
-The breakdown of Scope 3 emissions includes business travel (1,496,000 kg CO2e), employee commute (874,000 kg CO2e), use of sold products (2,064,000 kg CO2e), and purchased goods and services (8,760,000 kg CO2e), among others.
-Comparatively, in 2023, Guardian's total emissions were about 23,925,000 kg CO2e, indicating a reduction in emissions over the year.
-The company has set ambitious targets to further reduce its carbon footprint, committing to a 67% reduction in absolute Scope 1, 2, and 3 greenhouse gas emissions by FY2030, using FY2020 as the baseline.
+This figure includes Scope 1 emissions of about 310,000 kg CO2e, primarily from fugitive emissions, and Scope 2 emissions of about 19,000 kg CO2e from purchased electricity.
+The majority of their emissions, approximately 18,920,000 kg CO2e, fall under Scope 3, which encompasses various categories such as business travel (about 1,496,000 kg CO2e), employee commuting (approximately 874,000 kg CO2e), and purchased goods and services (around 8,760,000 kg CO2e).
+Comparatively, in 2023, total emissions were about 23,925,000 kg CO2e, indicating a reduction in emissions over the year.
+The company has set ambitious targets to further decrease its carbon footprint, committing to a 67% reduction in absolute Scope 1, 2, and 3 emissions by FY2030 from a FY2020 baseline.
 Additionally, they aim to reduce Scope 3 emissions from the use of sold products by 42% within the same timeframe.
 Guardian's initiatives include a specific target to reduce emissions from air travel by 25% by 2025 compared to pre-pandemic levels (2019/20).
 These commitments are part of their broader strategy to align with science-based targets, as confirmed by their membership in the Science Based Targets initiative (SBTi), which is cascaded from their parent organization, Guardian Media Group plc.
 Overall, Guardian News and Media is actively working towards significant emissions reductions, demonstrating a commitment to sustainability and climate responsibility within the media sector.

 Access structured emissions data, company-specific emission factors, and source documents